oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/1-5-build-L1-light-node.md

 # L1 Light Node
 Verse Builder can set [Instant Verifier](/docs/architecture/verse-layer/rollup/2-2-initial-verifier) by building [verse submitter](/docs/verse-developer/how-to-build-verse/1-6-build-verse-submitter).

-If you build verse submitter, you have to build L1-Light-node following this page.
+If you build a verse submitter, you have to build L1-Light-node following this page.

 ## Check Requirements